DSI++: Updating Transformer Memory with New Documents: Explicit Forgetting: Generative Memory

-\textbf{Episodic memory.} According to the Complementary Learning Systems (CLS) \citep{mcclelland1995there} theory, humans rely on an \textit{episodic memory} -- a module that stores past experiences to rehearse/ revisit them and thereby retain previously learned knowledge.
-Based on this motivation, memory-based approaches \citep{sodhani2022introduction} for continual learning use a subset of previous task data to regularize the future task learning while minimizing forgetting.
-Experience Replay (ER) \citep{chaudhry2019tiny} is one such approach that samples previous task data (from episodic memory) to co-train with the current task.
-ER outperforms other sophisticated memory-based approaches like Gradient Episodic Memory (GEM) \citep{lopez2017gradient}, Averaged GEM \citep{chaudhry2018efficient}, even with a sparse replay.
-Based upon this line of work, one approach for DSI++ is to retain ground-truth queries for the retrieval task in an episodic memory and use them to co-train with incremental indexing task.
-However, in DSI++, we do not have access to ground-truth queries for an incoming batch of new documents.
+\paragraph{Episodic memory.} According to the Complementary Learning Systems \citep{mcclelland1995there} theory, humans use \textit{episodic memory} to store and revisit past experiences for retaining learned knowledge.
+Based on this motivation, memory-based approaches \citep{sodhani2022introduction}, like Experience Replay (ER; \citet{chaudhry2019tiny}) for continual learning use a subset of previous task data to regularize the future task learning while minimizing forgetting.
+Based upon this, one approach for DSI++ is to retain ground-truth queries for the retrieval task in episodic memory and use them to co-train with incremental indexing tasks.
+However, in DSI++, we cannot access ground-truth queries for an incoming batch of new documents.
 Even if one retains queries for the initial $D_0$ corpus, we show in Table \ref{tab:genmem_forgetting} that such a method suffers from forward transfer to newly indexed documents.

-\textbf{Generative memory.} Recent years have seen significant progress in the capabilities of the generative language models \citep{raffel2020exploring, brown2020language}.
-Motivated by the success of these models and in-applicability of the episodic memory for DSI++, we pose a questions -- \textit{instead of retaining the ground-truth queries, can we learn a parametric model to generate such queries given a document}?
-Concretely, we propose to train a \textit{query generator model} to sample queries for previously seen documents, and supplement them during incremental indexing.
-Since we use the generator model to sample queries for sparse experience replay, hence our proposed method -- \textit{generative memory}.
-Moreover, generative memory is also used to generate pseudo-queries for incoming batch of new documents, thus, enabling continual semi-supervised learning of the retrieval task.
+\paragraph{Generative memory.} Recent years have seen significant progress in the capabilities of the generative language models \citep{raffel2020exploring, brown2020language}.
+Motivated by the success of these models and the in-applicability of the episodic memory for DSI++, we pose a question -- \textit{instead of retaining the ground-truth queries, can we learn a parametric model to generate such queries given a document}?
+Concretely, we propose to train a \textit{query generator model} to sample queries for previously seen documents and supplement them during incremental indexing.
+Since we use the generator model to sample queries for sparse experience replay, our proposed method -- \textit{generative memory}.
+Moreover, generative memory is also used to generate pseudo-queries for the incoming batch of new documents, thus, enabling \textbf{continual semi-supervised learning} of the retrieval task.